 But now I see that this shaking is also part of the growing and purifying process of faith, and I can also see that my faith is is now rooted in more than my emotions and not in how close I feel to God.
 I don’t like this shaking, and I look forward to when I can feel like I am standing on more stable ground.
 But even though right now it feels as if I am walking on a tightrope of faith, wobbling along with much uncertainty, battling daily to see God and His Goodness in the pain surrounding me, I know that one day I’ll understand it all.
-And then I’ll see how close and lovingly my Father has been carrying me, even as I pound my fists against Him in my hurt.
+And then I’ll see how close and lovingly my Heavenly Father has been carrying me.

 That is one of the things I love about God- His unending Love and Grace toward us, especially in the midst of our brokenness and failure.